 Afternoon Keynote: U.S./CANADA COMPARISONS

 The economy may be rebounding, but we will be ‘paying’ for the government’s pandemic spending for years to come.
-Clarify your understanding of where the U.S. stands in comparison to Canada with respect to drug pricing and ‘profit-taking.’
-Gain insight into similarities you may not be aware of, and bring back learnings to:
+Clarify your understanding of where we stand compared to the US and other countries with respect to drug pricing.
+Gain insight and bring back learnings to better: